-- The expectations of members, - The obligations of Australian law, - The requirements of the relevant regulatory body, namely ASIC (Australian Security and Investment Commission), and - The specifications of the company Constitution (previously known as the Memorandum and Articles).
+- The expectations of members, - The obligations of Australian law, - The requirements of the relevant regulatory body, namely ASIC (Australian Security and Investment Commission), and - The specifications of the company Constitution.

 The College Council or Board of Directors of the College is appointed by the members of the College to act on their behalf to be responsible for the College's overall business performance and conduct, day to day management and compliance with regulatory and legal obligations.
-All seven elected Councillors are appointed as Directors of the College and are responsible for upholding modern corporate governance laws.
+All seven Councillors are appointed as Directors of the College and are responsible for upholding modern corporate governance laws.
 The President of the College Council is the Chairman of the Board of Directors.

 The College is a Public Company Limited by guarantee.
 As such, certain obligations and duties are imposed on the College Councillors (as Directors) and other College Officers from a number of sources.
-Like all companies in Australia, the College is ruled by Laws and regulations, the principal one being the Corporations Act 2001.
+Like all companies in Australia, the College is ruled by laws and regulations, the principal one being the Corporations Act 2001.
 Other laws and regulations include the common law, equity, statute, taxation and (sometimes) contract law.
 In addition, and of prime importance, the College's composition and conduct is determined by its Constitution.

-Councillors operate within a complex and rapidly changing evolving environment.
-They must ensure that the College develops and implements a suitable strategy for successful attainment of its objectives in the current professional, economic, regulatory, technological and competitive environments.
+Councillors must ensure that the College develops and implements a suitable strategy for successful attainment of its objectives in the current professional, economic, regulatory, technological and competitive environments.
 They are responsible for establishing and maintaining an appropriate system of corporate governance taking into account the expectations of College members, the law, regulators, and the profession.